MizushimaShiba/MizushimaShiba/README.md

 - Played a pivotal role in revamping an existing sales application by migrating it to the Java Spring framework, resulting in improved performance and maintainability.
 - Contributed significantly to Java Spring development for critical applications.
-- Designed and developed APIs for seamless data exchange and integration, optimizing business processes.
+- Designed and developed APIs for seamless data exchange and integration, optimising business processes.
 - Demonstrated strong technical acumen and problem-solving skills in a dynamic environment.

 ---